Gagra: Gagra under the Soviet Union

 In the Russian Revolution of 1905, a local uprising produced a revolutionary government in the town, which founded a short-lived Republic of Gagra.
 This was soon defeated and the revolutionaries were arrested en masse.
 The First World War a few years later was a disaster for Gagra, destroying the tourist trade on which it depended.
 The Russian Revolution shortly afterwards saw the Bolsheviks take over the town; despite a brief French attempt to repel them during the Russian Civil War, the town was firmly incorporated into the new Soviet Union within Georgian SSR.

 Bolshevik leader Vladimir Lenin issued a decree in 1919 establishing a "worker's resort" in Gagra, nationalising the resort that had been built by Oldenburg.
 It became a popular holiday resort for Soviet citizens and during World War II gained a new role as a site for the rehabilitation of wounded soldiers.
 After the war, various state-run sanatoriums were built there.
 The resort grew and was developed intensively as part of the "Soviet Riviera".
 A 1985 musical film Winter Evening in Gagra further popularized the resort.

 Gagra in post-soviet Abkhazia

 In the late 1980s, tensions grew between the Georgian and Abkhazian communities in the region.
-An all-out war erupted between 1992-1993 which ended in a defeat of the Georgian government's forces.
+An all-out war erupted between 1992 and 1993 which ended in a defeat of the Georgian government's forces.
 Hundreds of thousands of ethnic Georgians were expelled from their homes in Abkhazia and thousands were massacred in an outbreak of mass ethnic cleansing.
 Gagra and the Abkhazian capital Sukhumi were at the centre of the fighting and suffered heavy damage.
+To this date ethnic Georgians have an IDP status and have not been able to return to their homes.

 Monuments

-The chief landmarks of Gagra are:
+The main sights of Gagra are: